 SPEAR means the computerised system for Surveying and Planning through Electronic Applications and Referrals developed by the Department as modified from time to time.

 SPEAR ELN means that part of SPEAR that is an ELN.

+Statutory Body means a statutory authority, body or corporation including a State or Territory owned corporation (however described) established under any Commonwealth, State or Territory Law.

 Subscriber means an ADI, an Australian Legal Practitioner, a Law Practice, a Licensed Conveyancer or a Person who has entered into a Participation Agreement to use an ELN.
 TLA means the Transfer of Land Act 1958, as amended from time to time.